250th Celebration!

 The Country was founded 250 years ago…our Barn was built 250 years ago…coincidence?
 Probably, but what a great spot to come and enjoy some of the fun and festivities celebrating 250 years of the United States of America!
 All events are FREE from monthly lectures presented by the NJSAA to the a visit from George Washington on horseback.
 Also come and enjoy our special release Tavern Ale coming in May while you enjoy your Sip & See adventures to win your own 250th tankard!

-Releasing in May is our collaboration with the Washington-Rochambeau Revolutionary Route Association and their Victory Town initiative.
+Come and snag a pour or a 4-pack of our collaboration with the Washington-Rochambeau Revolutionary Route Association and their Victory Town initiative.
 Their mission is educating the public both about the National Historic Trail and the Trail’s context within the American Revolution as well.
 A trail that passed right by the Brewery through Millstone.
 The Trail marked the march of the American and French troops move to, and ultimately the successful siege of Yorktown - the final victory of the Revolutionary war.
 We may have declared our independence in 1776, but we did not achieve that independence until the final victory of the Siege at Yorktown.

 249th Commemoration of the Battle of Bound Brook